hyunjunian/Poor-Charlie-s-Almanack/en.md

 Of course, you also want to get self-serving bias out of your mental routines.
 Thinking that what’s good for you is good for the wider civilization and rationalizing foolish or evil conduct based on your subconscious tendency to serve yourself is a terrible way to think.
 You want to drive that out of yourself because you want to be wise, not foolish, and good, not evil.

 You also have to allow, in your own cognition and conduct, for the self-serving bias of everybody else, because most people are not going to be very successful at removing such bias, the human condition being what it is.
 If you don’t allow for self-serving bias in the conduct of others, you are, again, a fool.

-> If you don’t allow for self-serving bias in the conduct of others, you are, again, a fool.
->

 I watched the brilliant and worthy Harvard Law Review–trained general counsel of Salomon Brothers lose his career there.
 When the able CEO was told that an underling had done something wrong, the general counsel said, “Gee, we don’t have any legal duty to report this, but I think it’s what we should do.
 It’s our moral duty.”